This post is pinned to the top. Scroll down for recent posts

 Click the blue link below for Will Ross’s excellent, easy-to-follow explanation . . .

-With thanks to my friend Will Ross who produces the excellent website, REBT Network, http://www.rebtnetwork.org/ .
+With thanks to my friend, the late Will Ross who produced the excellent website, REBT Network, http://www.rebtnetwork.org/ .

 Very few in the field have Will’s ability to communicate REBT in a simple, clear way, and especially to break the actual steps of doing REBT down into a manageable process that anyone can begin to use.
 I envy Will’s ability to explain the basics so elegantly, so rather than trying to re-invent the wheel, here is in his own words.